Mohanakri/K8s-Admin-kode-kloud/docs/02-Core-Concepts/07-Kube-Controller-Manager.md

 In this section, we will take a look at kube-controller-manager.

+Here is a summary of the article on the **Kube Controller Manager** in Kubernetes:

+- **Kube Controller Manager** manages various controllers in Kubernetes, where a controller is likened to an office or department with specific responsibilities.
+- Controllers continuously monitor the state of components within Kubernetes and work to bring the system to the desired functioning state.
+- An example is the **Node Controller**, responsible for monitoring node status and ensuring application functionality through the Kube API server.
+  - It checks node status every five seconds, marking nodes as unreachable after not receiving heartbeats for 40 seconds.
+  - After marking a node unreachable, it gives it five minutes to come back up before removing assigned PODs and provisioning them on healthy nodes if part of a replica set.
+- Another example is the **Replication Controller**, which monitors replica set status and ensures the desired number of PODs are available within the set, creating new PODs if necessary.
+- These controllers are integral to Kubernetes concepts such as deployments, services, namespaces, and persistent volumes, implementing the intelligence behind these constructs.
+- The controllers are packaged into a single process known as the **Kubernetes Controller Manager** when installed.
+- To install and view the **Kubernetes Controller Manager**:
+  - Download it from the Kubernetes release page, extract it, and run it as a service.
+  - Customize controller settings using provided options, such as node monitor period, grace period, and eviction timeout.
+  - Use the **controllers** option to enable specific controllers, as all are enabled by default.
+  - Troubleshoot controller issues by checking the enabled controllers.
+- To view the **Kube Controller Manager**'s server options:
+  - For **kubeadmin** setup, it is deployed as a POD in the **kube-system** namespace on the master node.
+Options can be seen in the POD definition file.
+  - In a non-**kubeadmin** setup, inspect options by viewing the **Kube Controller Manager** service located at the services directory.
+  - View running processes and effective options by listing processes on the master node and searching for **Kube Controller Manager**.

+Understanding these controllers and their configurations is crucial for managing and maintaining a Kubernetes cluster effectively.

 #### Kube Controller Manager manages various controllers in kubernetes.
 - In kubernetes terms, a controller is a process that continuously monitors the state of the components within the system and works towards bringing the whole system to the desired functioning state.